awsdocs/amazon-cloudfront-developer-guide/doc_source/http-3xx-status-codes.md

-# How CloudFront Processes HTTP 3xx Status Codes from Your Origin<a name="http-3xx-status-codes"></a>
+# How CloudFront processes HTTP 3xx status codes from your origin<a name="http-3xx-status-codes"></a>

 When CloudFront requests an object from your Amazon S3 bucket or custom origin server, your origin sometimes returns an HTTP 3xx status code\.
 This typically indicates one of the following:
 + The object’s URL has changed \(for example, status codes 301, 302, 307, or 308\)